EvansNjogu/EvansNjogu/README.md

 ## 🎓 Thesis Spotlight

 I recently completed my MSc in Computer Science - Artificial Intelligence, where I focused on **[Numerosity-Based Categorization in Neural Networks](https://github.com/EvansNjogu/NumerosityBasedCategorization)**.
-My thesis investigates how AI can categorize objects into abstract quantity groups like "few," "medium," and "many" — useful in real-world contexts like crowd monitoring or traffic analysis where precise counts are an overkill.
+My thesis investigates how AI can categorize objects into abstract quantity groups like "few," "medium," and "many"; useful in real-world contexts like crowd monitoring or traffic analysis where precise counts are an overkill.
 It blends cognitive inspiration with neural models for scalable, approximate quantification.

 ## ⚡ Fun Facts